tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Tarnished Chalice

 _Recharge 16+:_ Spend a recovery and roll your recovery dice but don’t heal.
-The next creature targeted by an attack from one of your allies this battle takes that amount of negative energy damage, hit or miss.
+The next creature targeted by an attack from one of your allies this battle takes that amount of necrotic damage, hit or miss.

 **Quirk:** Debauched.